xudafeng/startserver/README.md

 > Yet another http server.

-> And generate a slider easily.
+> And generate a slider so easily.

 ## Installation